blandman/osx-bootstrap/README.rst

 This is a bash script automating configuration and installation of **OSX** workstations.

-This is a for version of https://github.com/divio/osx-bootstrap customized for use within the Peninsula School District.
+This is a fork of https://github.com/divio/osx-bootstrap customized for use within the Peninsula School District.

 Requirements